Lord of the Flies

 0/5

-There are no instances of alcohol, drug use, or smoking depicted in the film.
+There is no depiction of alcohol, drug use, or smoking throughout the film.

 Frightening Scenes